 - Fund Raising Program Descriptions

 Tax-exempt corporations are required to operate their business in certain ways in order to keep their exemption status.
-For example, they need to file form 990 annually and meet other IRS requirements, such as keep their books open for public inspection.
+For example, they need to file form 990 annually if donations are over $50K and meet other IRS requirements, such as keep their books open for public inspection.
 Some states, like California, provide with additional requirements for tax-exempt entities.

 At FAS CPA & Consultants we have helped both religious and lay organizations to receive their 501(c)3 exemption status.
 For a clarification on all requirements and procedures give us a call and we will help you to choose the most convenient nonprofit structure according to your plan and objectives.